ffont/shepherd/README.md

 Shepherd is an **open source MIDI sequencer** which I built to learn how sequencers work and to have an open, hackeable environment to experiment with music sequencing.
-Shepherd consists of a *backend* application written in C++ using JUCE which does the actual sequencing of the MIDI messages, and a *controller* application (written in Python) which controls the backend and provides a user interface.
+Shepherd consists of a *backend* application written in C++ using JUCE which does the actual sequencing of the MIDI messages (see [Shepherd](/tree/main/Shepherd) folder in this repo), and a *controller* application (written in Python) which controls the backend and provides a user interface.
 Bi-directional communication between the backend and the controller is achieved using Web Sockets.
 Even though in this repository we provide code to make it very easy to develop alternative controller applications using Python (see below), these could be developed in any other language as long as they